1 November 2017

 3. Set up a new Channel Grouping within Google Analytics

 From now on, all visits that come through from Google Maps can be seen within Google Analytics.
-If you click on ACQUISITION > All Traffic > Channels within GA, you’ll see that Google Maps will be included within the Default Channel Grouping column (as long as you are actually getting visits from this channel).
+In GA4, simply click on Reports > Acquisition > Acquisition overview, and change the chart ‘Sessions by Session default channel grouping’ to ‘Sessions by Sessions source/medium’ using the drop down menu – as shown below.
+You will see that Google Maps will be included as a traffic source (as long as you are actually getting visits from this channel).
 Please note that Analytics won’t pull through historical data for this channel, it will only start tracking these visits from the point of implementation.

 You can now accurately track visits from Google Maps, and successfully split out visits from your maps listing from standard organic visits.
 You can also use this method to track other online campaigns / traffic sources – and even set up custom reports in order to collect additional information or drill down into visitor behaviours / online conversions by source.